koechMR/alx-backend-javascript/README.md

 This is the readme for this repo.
-This is alx backend project file ALX backend finaly project
+This is alx backend project specialization ALX backend final project